 Key takeaways

-Flonase and Nasacort are both over-the-counter nasal corticosteroids used to treat allergy symptoms.
+Flonase and Nasacort are both nasal steroid sprays that treat allergy symptoms like congestion and runny nose.

-Runny nose, itchy, watery eyes—‘tis the season for seasonal allergies.
-If you suffer from seasonal or perennial allergies, you are not sneezing alone.
+If you suffer from seasonal or year-round allergies, you are not sneezing alone.
 More than 50 million Americans suffer from allergies each year.

 Flonase (fluticasone propionate, or fluticasone) and Nasacort (triamcinolone acetonide, or triamcinolone) are two popular medications used for allergy relief.
-They are in a class of medications called glucocorticoids, more commonly known as steroids.
-Nasal steroids work by decreasing swelling and congestion in your nose, improving symptoms.
-Although both medications are known as steroids, they do have some notable differences, which we will outline below.
+They are in a class of medications called corticosteroids, more commonly known as steroids.
+Nasal steroids work by decreasing swelling and congestion in your nose.
+Although Flonase and Nasacort work in the same way, they do have some notable differences.

 What are the main differences between Flonase and Nasacort?

-Flonase (fluticasone) and Nasacort (triamcinolone) are both nasal corticosteroids used to treat allergies.
-Several years ago, both drugs were only available with a prescription, but now are available over-the-counter (OTC).
-Both drugs are available in adult and children’s formulations.
+Flonase (fluticasone) and Nasacort (triamcinolone) treat nasal allergy symptoms like congestion and runny nose.
+In the past, both drugs were only available with a prescription, but now can be purchased over-the-counter (OTC).
+Flonase and Nasacort come in adult and children’s formulations.

 Main differences between Flonase and Nasacort | ||